-Madad, Housing Index and Building Index in Israel
+Madad, Housing Index and Building Cost Index in Israel

 The Israeli CPI shows the change in prices of a standard package of goods and services which Israeli households purchase for consumption.
 The index is published on a monthly basis by Israel’s Central Bureau of Statistics on the 15th of each month (see here).

-A major component of the CPI is the Israeli real estate market—the CPI includes a housing index and sub-indexes such as tenant-owned housing services and rent.
+A major component of the Madad Consumer Price Index is the Israel real estate market—the CPI includes a housing index and sub-indexes such as tenant-owned housing services and rent.
 Further, the vast majority of mortgages in Israel are linked to the CPI.

-In the case of contracts signed for the purchase of homes in Israel before end of construction, each installment for payment is linked either to the CPI, the Building Index , or sometimes the shekel-dollar exchange rate fixed on the day of the signing of the contract.
-The Building Index is published by Israel’s Housing and Construction Ministry and Central Bureau of Statistics and is indexed in a similar way to the CPI.
+In the case of contracts signed for the purchase of homes in Israel before the end of construction, each installment for payment is linked either to the CPI, the Building Cost Index, or sometimes the shekel-dollar exchange rate fixed on the day of the signing of the contract.
+The Building Cost Index is published by Israel’s Housing and Construction Ministry and Central Bureau of Statistics and is indexed in a similar way to the CPI.

 If linked to an index, the outstanding amount owed on the purchase price of an apartment will go up if the relevant index goes up.
 However, if the index goes down, the purchase price of the property will not automatically come down since a base threshold index rate is fixed in the contract.
 Therefore it is advisable depending on the economic climate to consider the possibility of an acceleration of the schedule in payments, which could save a lot of money.